AscendNTNU/ros-workshop/README.md

 # Coding tasks
 Now we are going to modify the code so that it does something useful.
-In the process we will learn about many important topics in ROS, such as subscribers, publishers, messages, and more!
+In the process we will learn about many important concepts in ROS, such as subscribers, publishers, messages, and more!

 ## perception.cpp